ivan-schaefer/EKS_terragrunt/README.md

 ## 📌 TODO

-- [ ] Add documentation for each module in `modules/`
-- [ ] Add Security Groups and NACLs for ALB and nodes
+- [✅] Add Security Groups and NACLs for ALB and nodes
+- [ ] Add Cert-Manager and enable TLS on Ingress
+- [ ] Add Istion service mash
 - [ ] Integrate Kyverno with:
   - [ ] kube-bench
   - [ ] kube-hunter
   - [ ] Trivy Operator
 - [ ] Add Loki + Fluent Bit for log shipping
 - [ ] Add OpenTelemetry + Tempo for tracing
-- [ ] Add Cert-Manager and enable TLS on Ingress
 - [ ] Add Kubecost for cost monitoring
+- [ ] Add documentation for each module in `modules/`
-- [ ] Add Cilium CNI with eBPF observability
+- [ ] Add Cilium CNI with eBPF observability (test the difference between Istio and Cilium)